ayoayco/mjuaje.blog/about.md

 - *The Problem of Pain* by C. S. Lewis
 - *Desiring God* by John Piper

-If you want to check my reading history you can go to my [Goodreads account](https://www.goodreads.com/user/show/111405284-joel-uaje).
+If you want to check my reading history, you can go to my [Goodreads account](https://www.goodreads.com/user/show/111405284-joel-uaje).